chrsmj/pngnx23299/README.md

 With this role, you can install either the FreePBX BETA EDGE tarball or the FreePBX Bitbucket GIT ZIP files.
 These are downloaded by the role from the latest version 17 branches.

-By default, the BETA EDGE TARBALL will be installed.
+By default, the FreePBX GIT ZIPs from GitHub will be installed.
 You can change this by setting an Ansible variable in various locations eg. global, per host, on the command line, etc. (See Variables section below.)

 Also by default, this role will only install FLOSS components eg. no non-free or commercial licenses.
 This may mean that some things you are used to seeing on FreePBX distros and other installers are missing.
 (See Tags section below to change this.)